 The BoldGrid team didn’t have to go out hunting for users to try the product.
 They were immediately able to put the tool in users’ hands and receive feedback.
 This allowed BoldGrid to quickly remedy problems and inefficiencies within the tool.

 The team also benefitted from input from influencers in the WordPress community.
 “They were seeing demos a year and a half ago, and were helping us make sure we were doing things in a WordPress way,” Mike said.
 “Most of it has been, ‘Hey, this is awesome!’ and just freely offering feedback to us.”

 BoldGrid currently has a team of 13 developers, with plans to add more soon.
 With a product manager, project manager, and those on the business development side, the company has roughly 25 people working exclusively on the tool.

 Unrestricted Modification Tools Set BoldGrid Apart from the Rest

-There are so many web builders out there, but none seem to be as flexible and offer as many customizable options as BoldGrid.
-Their all-inclusive approach to the web building process allows users to connect to the tools they need to build a beautiful site:
+There are so many web builders out there, but few seem to be as flexible and offer as many customizable options as those provided by BoldGrid.
+The company’s all-inclusive approach to the web building process allows users to connect to the tools they need to build a beautiful site:

 - Web Builders Own the Sites They Create